sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 | ResNet-34	| 0.7101	| 2.6393	| 2.3846 |
 | ResNet-50	| 0.4265	| 2.7362	| 2.4859 |

+The results shows that with the same degree of label smoothing, a ResNet-18 model with label smoothing degree = 0.1 obtains an average test precision of 0.865 and test loss of 2.1982, where the average precision is lower than that of the ResNet-34 but the loss is lower as well, on the validation dataset the average precision is also lower than ResNet-34 indicating that the model may have less complexity and thus unable to capture the features of the image as well as the deeper ResNet-34 but it is less likely to overfit.

+The results for ResNet-50 obtains an average test precision of 0.883 which is higher than ResNet-18 as well as ResNet-34 for Label Smoothing Scheme 1 with degree 0.1, and the test loss is 2.4859 which is higher than ResNet-18 and 34.
+Deeper models may be able to capture more features with increased complexity however do take note that models that overfit may perform poorly.
+For Deep Neural Networks, as depth increases the average precision for training also increases from ResNet-18 to ResNet-50 and the same goes for the average precision of the validation set.

 ### Label Smoothing Scheme 2
+By modifying and changing the label smoothing function a bit to only reduce the probabilities of the correct classes while keeping incorrect classes at 0, the average test precision obtained for ResNet-18 is 0.873 which is higher compared to the same ResNet-18 model but with label smoothing scheme 1 (the average test precision is 0.865), the validation and training average precisions are 0.979 and 0.865 respectively which is also higher than scheme 1, thus for the ResNet-18 model, keeping the incorrect classes at 0 and softening the correct classes by a small degree may help increase the model performance since the model itself is not too deep compared to the two other variants and is less prone to overfitting.

 **Average Precision**
 | Model     | Average Precision (Training Set)|Average Precision (Validation Set)|Average Precision (Test Set)|
 | --------- | --------- | --------- | --------- |